This is a summary, written by members of the CITF Secretariat, of:

 Researchers from the Canadian Immunization Research Network (CIRN) assessed the effectiveness of mRNA vaccines against symptomatic COVID-19 infection and severe outcomes and showed promising results.
-In their pre-print, therefore not yet peer reviewed, researchers suggest that while one dose of the mRNA vaccine provides some protection that improves over time, two doses appear to be highly effective against severe outcomes.
-The study found that mRNA vaccines are effective against all circulating variants of concern at the time of analysis.
+Researchers suggest that while one dose of the mRNA vaccine provides some protection that improves over time, two doses appear to be highly effective against severe outcomes.
+Their study has now been published in BMJ.

 Due to shortages in vaccine supply and the attempt to maximize the number of people receiving their first doses of the COVID-19 vaccine, Canadian provinces have recommended that second doses be delayed by up to 16 weeks.
 Because this dosing regimen differs from the recommendations set by the manufacturers, Dr. Jeff Kwong and colleagues from the Canadian Immunization Research Network (CIRN) sought to explore the real-world effectiveness of the Pfizer-BioNTech and Moderna mRNA vaccines following a single dose, as compared to two doses.